erez-meoded/cik-ticker/README.md

 Currently holds about 20,000 companies of which, 12,000 has ticker

 ## Usege:
-You should get your EDGAR API secret key from: http://developer.edgar-online.com
+You should get your EDGAR API secret key from: http://developer.edgar-online.com and replace the xxxxx.. in "appkey"